WakaSync Standalone

 Interceptors

-Interceptors let you hook into the request/response pipeline globally.
+Interceptors hook into the request/response pipeline globally.
 Both addRequestInterceptor() and addResponseInterceptor() accept sync or async functions and return an unsubscribe function:

 // Async request interceptor: refresh expired tokens